gengjia0214/AIRoti/README.md

 @email: jxg570@miami.edu

 Welcome!
 Thank you for visiting.
+This project is conducted at the University of Miami.

 This repo is only for hosting the project blogs.